Timothy841/SLP_Final/README.md

 	Files to save games

-	Processes to use ls and save
+	Processes to use ls and save and load

 	Allocating memory to create the game board and other variables